-6.44.
+- 6.44.
 The former police station, originally Beechwood, is a substantial and distinctive example of a late Victorian villa built in the early 1880s.
-It was one of the first
+It was one of the first - house to be built in The Avenue, a new development to the south of the town centre. - 6.45.

-6.45.
 It features a style fashionable for its date, in which motifs from the 17th century were reinterpreted to use in a contemporary building.
 This style was once called semi-disparagingly 'Jacobethen' 'but can today be seen to be distinctively and attractively of its own period.